 The following screenshot is the Windows Server 2003/2008 built-in Disk Management Tool.

 It shows every disk is a RAID array, and every virtual partition can be resized.
 For example, we can shrink partition E: to extend system partition C:.

-To resize partition in RAID, we can use professional partition magic server like MiniTool Partition Wizard Server Edition.
-It is professional and reliable partition magic for Windows server operating systems.
+To resize partition in RAID, we can use professional partition manager server like MiniTool Partition Wizard Server Edition.
+It is professional and reliable partition manager for Windows server operating systems.
 It resizes partition in server safely and easily.
 There is no need to delete or format partition.

 Here is the example of resizing RAID with MiniTool Partition Wizard Server Edition.

 At first, run MiniTool Partition Wizard Server Edition.
 We can check condition of all physical hard disks and RAID arrays (displayed as disks) and partitions in the list of main interface.